-We’re creating new client services, using our distinctive skills and expertise to help others build more transparent, responsible businesses.
+We’re creating new client services - using our distinctive skills and expertise to help others build more transparent, responsible businesses.
 We’ve developed new Sustainability and Climate Change services and are continuously investing in research and innovation to meet growing demand for support on the opportunities and risks on environmental and social challenges.
-Helping businesses around the world turn corporate responsibility into ‘business as usual’.
+One example of this is ‘Total Impact Measurement & Management’ (TIMM), the framework we’ve developed with our clients to provide the total perspective on business impact.
+Through this work we help businesses around the world turn corporate responsibility into ‘business as usual’.

 In response to a growing desire from business, government and communities to help create positive change for Indigenous Australians, PwC Australia embarked on a challenging long term process to create a separate new firm – the first of its kind in the PwC network.
 PwC Australia’s Indigenous Consulting is majority owned and operated by Indigenous consultants, governed by a majority Indigenous board with an Indigenous chair.
 It provides advice, develops strategies and supports their execution to help realise the commercial and community potential of Indigenous projects, policies and programs.
 Learn more here.

 We’re continuing to develop our approach to responsible and ethical procurement – Suppliers are important stakeholders within the global value chain and PwC firms have an opportunity to leverage their purchasing power to influence social and environmental performance in our supply chain.
 At a local level, several PwC firms have responsible supply chain policies in place including: Australia, Canada, Czech Republic, India, Russia, UK and US.

 We’re considering alternative reporting approaches and standards - as part of our work in this space we are partnering with clients, NGOs and other organisations to develop innovative corporate practices such as integrated corporate reporting, environmental profit and loss statements and total impact measurement and management (TIMM).